 It might be worth asking your dermatologist.

-When a mark appears on your skin, chances are you jump into repair mode.
+When a blemish appears on your skin, chances are you jump into repair mode.
 You examine it, review your arsenal of beauty products, and calculate the best treatment to clear it up immediately.
 You may even consider prevention tactics—analyzing your food diary to eliminate a potential trigger, or finally replacing that face mask—to ensure there are no reappearances.
 But then it returns.
 Why?
 Maybe you’re not treating the right thing.
-A new school of thought suggests that “treating” skin problems may have more to do with your mind.
+A new school of thought suggests that treating skin problems may have more to do with your mind.

 What is psychodermatology?